Beginners’ guide to wireframing UIs: benefits & best practices

-If you’re new to wireframing, or app design in general, you might not be aware of the awesome potential of wireframes to boost your web and app design process.
-So sit back and relax while we introduce you to the benefits and best practices of wireframing to get you started.
+If you’re new to user interface wireframing, or UI design in general, you might not be aware of the awesome potential of wireframes to boost your web and app design process.
+So sit back and relax while we introduce you to the benefits and best practices of wireframing.

 A wireframe is often described as the skeleton of the eventual user interface.
 It’s a low fidelity sketch (sometimes literally a pen and paper sketch) of the UI.
 Wireframes convey main features, functions and content of a user interface, without getting into the visual design.